Deep Sentinel Home Security System

 - Smart AI Technology: Deep Sentinel’s hub stores the system’s artificial intelligence capabilities, which helps the system differentiate potential threats from ordinary activity.
 In other words, the system didn’t notify us because a squirrel ran across our driveway or because our kids were playing in the backyard.

 - Mobile App: The mobile app made it easy to access our Deep Sentinel security system from anywhere.
 It offered a clear overview of our home security, and we used it to view and speak through any camera, access security clips, and adjust our notification and privacy settings with ease.
+Speaking of privacy, be sure to check out Deep Sentinel’s latest privacy report.

 In 2017, a property crime was committed every 4.1 seconds.
 Larceny-thefts2 occurred every 5.7 seconds and every 22.6 seconds for burglaries.
 While those statistics are alarming, we were impressed with how Deep Sentinel made top-of-the-line security so accessible for us.